yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 `pci_data.py` covers roles this repository does not.
 None of its data is copied;
 the ids come from the kexts.

+## Kext load order

+OpenCore loads kexts in the order they appear in `Kernel.Add`, and a dependency listed after the kext that needs it does not fail loudly - the dependent kext simply never loads, and whatever it was for does not work.
+The reference manual states the rule and says where to read the answer from:

+> The load order is based on the order in which the kexts appear in the array.
+> Hence, dependencies must appear before kexts that depend on them.
+>
+> To track the dependency order, inspect the `OSBundleLibraries` key in the
+> `Info.plist` file of the kext being added.
+Any kext included under the key is
+> a dependency that must appear before the kext being added.
+>
+> Kexts may have inner kexts (`Plugins`) included in the bundle.
+Such `Plugins`
+> must be added separately and follow the same global ordering rules as other
+> kexts.

+So `tools/kextorder.py` does exactly that: it reads `OSBundleLibraries` out of every vendored kext - 28 of 54 bundles declare one - resolves each identifier to the bundle that provides it, and checks that it appears earlier in the list.
+A plugin is a bundle path of its own, because that is how OpenCore refers to it.

+    python3 tools/kextorder.py                    # every published config
+    python3 tools/kextorder.py path/to/config.plist

+Every build runs the same check and warns; the 179 published configs are checked in CI.
+They all pass, and they passed before this existed - the order was right by hand.
+What was missing was anything that would notice if it stopped being.

+**It never reorders.** The order in a published config is somebody's decision, and rewriting it silently would hide a mistake rather than name it.
+A kext that is disabled counts as absent, because a kext that does not load cannot satisfy anything.

 ## Where the answers come from

     python3 tools/provenance.py            # every category and its source